UPPMAX/programming_formalisms/docs/data_structures/has_a_relation.md

 > An example of inheritance

-In English this would be read as 'simulation creates results'.
+In English this would be read as 'a simulation creates results'.

 ## A 'has-a' relationship